Majdi-Aref/mildew-detector/README.md

 - I forked the Code Institute's Github template repository "milestone-project-mildew-detection-in-cherry-leaves" into my Github account.
 - Please know that this Code Institute's Github template repository is designed to be utilized on Codeanywhere.
 - By applying my forked Code Institute' template repository, I created a Codeanywhere workspace to build this project.
+- To visit the project GitHub repository, please click on this [link](https://github.com/Majdi-Aref/mildew-detector).

 ## 8. 2.
 On Codeanywhere